LEADING OFF: Opening day! Guardians debut, Ohtani and Braves

 OPENING DAY

-Gerrit Cole and the Yankees had been set to start the season at home against the rival Red Sox, but New York announced Wednesday that the game was postponed with inclement weather in the forecast.
-Same for the Twins and their opener against visiting Seattle.
+Gerrit Cole and the Yankees had been set to start at home against the rival Boston Red Sox, but New York announced Wednesday that the game was postponed to Friday with inclement weather in the forecast all day Thursday.
+Same for the Minnesota Twins and their opener against visiting Seattle.

 WELCOME TO THE SHOW